DmitryRendov/mob-terraform/ACCOUNT_MANAGMENT.md

 make apply-<env>
 ```

-#### Verify terraform state files no longer exist in hs-terraform-state for the account/environments.
+#### Verify terraform state files no longer exist in mob-terraform-state for the account/environments.

 #### Second-to-last thing -- delete the account from bastion/global/accounts last.

 #### The last thing you should do, delete account through AWS Console **Within** the account you want to delete.
 (More Info: [How to delete an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/))
 >NOTE: All resources will be fully deleted after 90 days.
 So you really don't have to go and delete all other resources except user roles (and if you want to save money earlier, EC2/S3/etc)